Report issues, get support and leave feedback in this XDA forums thread.

 You can connect to it with any UPnP software like you would connect to "Awesome".

-- if this Media Server should be made available to BubbleUPnP for Android when it connects
+- if this Media Server should be made available to Android BubbleUPnP when it connects

 - if a proxy of this Media Server should be created on the LAN